PapersOfMathieuNls/clever-commit/combined.md

 Another important aspect of the design of misfire is the ability to provide guidance to developers on how to improve risky commits.
 We achieve this by extracting from the database the fix-commit corresponding to the matching defect-commit and present it to the developer.
 We believe that this makes misfire a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [@Kamei2013a; @Rosen2015]).
 A tool that supports misfire should have enough flexibility to allow developers to enable or disable the recommendations made by misfire.
 Furthermore, because misfire acts before the commit reach the central repository, it prevents unfortunate pulls of defects by other members of the organization.

+While we cannot provide actual defect introducing and bug fixing commits, we provide a fictional example using two version of the well known bubble sort algorithm in table \ref{tab:bubble}.
+In the fictional example, we assume that the bubble sort on the left column would be a fix of the bubble sort on the right column.
+First, both bubble sort are pretty-printed.
+Then, the variables and types are abstracted using _#_ signs.
+Note that we display complete abstraction but we can also choose to abstract only the variables names and keep the variables types.
+Both abstractions are performed by our clone detector and each commit classified as _risky_ are compared to both abstraction.
+Then, the parts that matches in both abstraction are displayed in red.
+Here, we have 10/19 lines that match.
+Consequently, the similarity between the two code abstracted code blocks is 52.6\%.
+Finally, in the third row, we display the original fix and the contextualized one.
+On the contextualized fix, the variables names and types have been modified so they match the code that the developer is currently trying to submit.

 # Case Study Setup {#sec:exp}